Call now in confidence immediate help & advice 24/7

 With all these areas considered it becomes clear to the professional what treatments are going to suit the patient best.

-This is an assessment that takes on board various aspects of your addiction in order to gain a solid overview of how it’s affecting you.
+This is a drug and alcohol assessment that takes on board various aspects of your addiction in order to gain a solid overview of how it’s affecting you.
 It establishes how severe the addiction is.

 This criterion was developed over years and was informed by a wide variety of professionals working in addiction.